skx/overseer/README.md

 Overseer has built-in support for exporting metrics to a remote carbon-server:

-* Details of the system itself
+* Details of the system itself.
    * Via the [go-metrics](https://github.com/skx/golang-metrics) package.
-* Details of the tests executed
+* Details of the tests executed.
    * Including the time to run tests, perform DNS lookups, and retry-counts.

 To enable this support simply export the environmental variable `METRICS`